zarakiro/Exploration-Game-using-ECS/README.md

    - **Down Arrow** or **S**: Crouch to avoid logs.
    - **Up Arrow** or **Z**: Jump to avoid holes.

 2. **Objective**: The goal is to survive as long as possible by avoiding obstacles.
 The longer you survive, the higher your score gets.
+To reward risk-taking, each obstacle cleared earns 3 extra points.

 3. **Game Over**: The game ends when the player collides with an obstacle they cannot avoid.